aeternity/aepp-sdk-js/README.md

 #### Disclaimer

-This SDK is in continuos development where things can easily break.
+This SDK is in continuos development where things can easily break, especially if you're not an officially released version.
 We aim to make all our releases as stable as possible, neverless it should not be taken as production-ready.